nmbr73/Shaderfuse/Shaders/Tunnel/WindingMengerTunnel.md

+# WindingMengerTunnel

+This Fuse is based on the Shadertoy '_[WindingMengerTunnel](https://www.shadertoy.com/view/4scXzn)_' by [Shane](https://www.shadertoy.com/user/Shane).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [Tunnel](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 I had already tried a Menger shader with no success.
 This time no error has crept in and no incompatibilities have occurred.